readthedocs/blog/github-git-protocol-deprecation.rst

 **Note that this applies only to repositories hosted on GitHub**, repositories using providers that support the Git protocol won't be affected.

-At Read the Docs we will try keep you informed about deprecations or breaking changes from external tools that may impact your builds so you can take action before it happens.
+Read the Docs tries to keep users informed about deprecations and breaking changes that may impact projects.
+To receive future updates like this, <a href="https://landing.mailerlite.com/webforms/landing/p8b7z2">subscribe to our newsletter</a>.